51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 headers for you as well.
 If not using a web integration, or your language does not support it, you will need to set the response headers manually.

-## Pseudo-headers
+## Pseudo-headers @anchor UACH_Http_Headers_Pseudoheaders

 51Degrees groups properties associated with the request by ‘component’.
 The components 51Degrees recognize are hardware device, platform (operating system), browser, and crawler.

 The User Agent header contains information relating to all four of these components.
-[User Agent Client Hints](@ref DeviceDetection_Features_UserAgentClientHints) values are different in that they relate to varying numbers of components.
+User Agent Client Hints values are different in that they relate to varying numbers of components.
 For example, the Sec-CH-UA-Model header only relates to the hardware device component.

 However, multiple UA-CH values are sometimes needed to fully identify a component.
 Apple devices running Chrome will not populate the Sec-CH-UA-Model header, so that won't help give us an answer to the hardware component.
 Instead, we need the Sec-CH-UA-Platform header, which can at least tell us that this is an iOS device.